nais/teams-backend/adr/002-users-and-service-accounts.md

 ### Service accounts
 A service account corresponds to one (or several) external systems, and is identified through a unique name.
 The name must start with a lowercase letter, and can consist of lowercase letters, numbers and hyphens.
 The name can not end with a hyphen.
 Service accounts must use API keys to interact with the GraphQL API, and are not able to sign in using the frontend.

-Service accounts can only be created via the `CONSOLE_STATIC_SERVICE_ACCOUNTS` environment variable that must be passed to Console on startup.
+Service accounts can only be created via the `TEAMS_BACKEND_STATIC_SERVICE_ACCOUNTS` environment variable that must be passed to Console on startup.
 The environment variable must contain a JSON string that matches the following schema:

 ```json
 {